LorinczSzabolcs/Meteorite-Landings/README.md

 # Meteorite landings
-Visualization of meteorite on world map.
+Visualization of meteorite landings on world map.

 Dataset owned by: nasa-data.